Wellness Exams for Pets in Limerick

 The physical wellness exam is a valuable tool for detecting outward signs of health issues and forming an initial impression of your pet's health status.
 During the exam, we check the:

 - Eyes, ears and nose

 - Heart, lungs, belly and internal organs

 - Skin and coat

 Your veterinarian will also palpate to check for lumps, bumps and other abnormalities.
 Your pet's weight, heart rate and temperature will also be recorded.
 Our goal for wellness exams is to create a comprehensive health history and set a baseline for future visits.
 If we notice any problems, we may suggest immediate treatment to correct the issue.

 Another aspect of the exam is diagnostics.
 New puppies and kittens are often born with intestinal parasites that require prompt treatment.
 To detect these parasites, we will need to perform a fecal parasite exam to find evidence of an infestation.
 We also perform blood tests to check pets for heartworm and tick-borne diseases, which can be very dangerous if left untreated.

 Caring for Senior Pets

 Much of your pet's veterinary care will take place in their earliest stage of life, and their latest.
-Senior cats and dogs can experience the same kinds of health problems as senior humans.
+Senior dogs and cats can experience the same kinds of health problems as senior humans.
 Therefore, we recommend seeing your dog or cat for a pet wellness exam every six months to evaluate their health.
 As our pets grow older, they become more susceptible to arthritis, heart disease, diabetes and weight gain.
 If these problems persist, they can make your pet very uncomfortable and even shorten their life.
 Routine pet wellness exams are essential for detecting these issues early and treating them quickly.